crypto-org-chain/cronos-docs/docs/getting-started/cronos-testnet.md

 This is a detailed documentation for setting up a Validator or a full node on Crypto.org Cronos testnet `cronostestnet_338-3`.

+Before we start, please note that there was new binary upgrade:

+- Start the node with the older binary version v0.6.0;
+- Sync-up with the blockchain until it reaches the target upgrade block height `1553700`;
+- Update the binary to 0.7.0-rc1-testnet and update `~/.cronos/config/app.toml` [file link](https://github.com/crypto-org-chain/cronos-testnets/blob/main/cronostestnet_338-3/app.toml) (the best way to do so is to directly download the new [app.toml](https://github.com/crypto-org-chain/cronos-testnets/blob/main/cronostestnet_338-3/app.toml) and replace the whole local app.toml;
+- Resume to sync from block `1553700`;
+- Start the node again.

+All of these steps will be covered in this guide.

+#

 ## Pre-requisites

 ### Supported OS